seanwhe/xmrig-proxy-bash-scripts/README.md

    `./install.sh`
 1. When prompted: "Enter your own settings?" enter 'y'es.
 1. Enter values for your:
+   1. Algorithm to use
    1. Pool server URL
-   1. Pool server TCP port
    1. Receive wallet address
-   1. Email address
+   1. Pool password
-   1. Miner identifier name
 1. After install is complete.
 Attach to the screen session created during the installation.
    `screen -r`